aramachandran7/Blog/content/blog/first-semester-at-olin/index.md

 Students have no problems sending out emails on blast to the entire student body, to announce unofficial events, parties, and or workshops they think will be useful.

-The college culture itself is really f\*cking weird but also really f\*cking cool.
+The college culture itself is really, really weird but also really, really cool.
 I’ll give you just one quirky example of our culture.

 On ‘California Day’, the youngest Californian at Olin, (who ended up being my roommate), leads the entire student body to run laps around the O (the center of campus) in only swimwear.